Malin Falkenmark: Life and career

-Falkenmark has held numerous posts on international boards and committees, including as General Rapporteur of the United Nations Water Conference Mar del Plata (1977); World Bank Consultant with special responsibility regarding the looming water scarcity (1988–92); member of the UN Committee on Energy and Natural Resources for Development and the UN Millennium Project Task Force for Environmental Sustainability; member of the Technical Advisory Committee of the Global Water partnership; and Scientific Advisor to the Global Environment Facility and the Comprehensive Freshwater Assessment of the World.
+Falkenmark held numerous posts on international boards and committees, including as General Rapporteur of the United Nations Water Conference Mar del Plata (1977); World Bank Consultant with special responsibility regarding the looming water scarcity (1988–92); member of the UN Committee on Energy and Natural Resources for Development and the UN Millennium Project Task Force for Environmental Sustainability; member of the Technical Advisory Committee of the Global Water partnership; and Scientific Advisor to the Global Environment Facility and the Comprehensive Freshwater Assessment of the World.

-Falkenmark is a Professor of Applied and International Hydrology.
+Falkenmark was a Professor of Applied and International Hydrology.
 Between 1976 and 1979, she led the planning and development of the Department for Water and Environment Studies at Linköping University; after her formal retirement, in 1991, she became part of Stockholm University’s Department of Systems Ecology.

 In 2007, she joined the Stockholm Resilience Center as a senior researcher.
-She is also currently the senior scientific advisor at the Stockholm International Water Institute (SIWI).
+She was also the senior scientific advisor at the Stockholm International Water Institute (SIWI).

 In 2018, she shared the Blue Planet Prize with ecologist Brian Walker.

+Falkenmark died on 3 December 2023, at the age of 98.